 One of the easiest ways to make your manuscript stronger is to practice assertive writing.
-Word economy can improve your writing, make your editors happy, and to create narrative drive.
+Practicing Word economy can improve your writing, make your editors happy, and create narrative drive.

 What do I mean when I say to practice assertive writing?
 Turn on your television.
 Watch your favorite show.
 Maybe it’s Seinfeld.
 The episode is “The Contest” and Kramer charges into Jerry’s apartment, slaps $100 on the counter, and declares “I’m out.”

 It’s effective because the beats happen quickly.
 Kramer doesn’t come in and say “I watched Cinemax and now I’m a contest loser.”
 Thanks to proper scene-setting and plotting, the viewer knows with two simple words what’s up without the need for expanded exposition.
 The word economy and quick nature via the assertive writing in that scene allows for a humorous moment and grants the script the time to add even more jokes.

 Like how television only has so many minutes to air, a manuscript only has so many words to spare.
 Publishers have word count limits for a practical reason: printing costs a lot of money.
 Editors have their red pens ready because they realize that many readers have a remarkably short attention span.
 Bore them repeatedly with moments or descriptions that do nothing to advance the narrative and they’ll likely call your work bloated and cast it aside.